 The proposed method is implemented in BMS2.0.1 with VTM configuration.
 All of the simulations are performed based on common test conditions [3].
 Table 1 shows the results of the proposed method.

 Table 2 shows the number of operations of the conventional PDPC and the proposed boundary PDPC in case of planar mode of a 8x8 and a 64x64 CB.
-For each horizontal line, weight wL is computed which requires 3 shift and 1 comparison operations.
-For each (x, y) position, wT is updated which also requires 3 shift and 1 comparison operations.
+For each horizontal line, weight wT is computed which requires 3 shift and 1 comparison operations.
+For each (x, y) position, wL is updated which also requires 3 shift and 1 comparison operations.
 Finally, 4 shifts, 3 additions, and 2 comparators are required to compute pred(x,y) of a (x, y) position.

 Conclusions